ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kecontact/README.md

 ### PV automatics

 To charge your vehicle accordingly to a surplus (e.g. by photovoltaics) you can also define states which represent surplus and regard of main power.
 These value are used to calculate amperage which can be used for charging.
 By additional values you can define
+* a state to switch charging phases 1p/3p or using X2 port of Keba Kecontact (with Keba KeContact S10 or any other contactor)
 * a state for current power of battery storage, so the photovoltaics automatics will use it additionally for charging your vehicle
 * an option to limit power of battery storage to just hold charging with minimum power
 * toggle X1 option if you want to use X1 input from charging station to control whether to charge with full power or by photovoltaic automatic